klips-project/rabbitmq-worker/README.md

 It will then send a message containing the job and the generated results and information back to the job queue.

-The listener on the job queue inspects the job message again and determines if the next task should be called, the job completed or an error occured.
+The listener on the job queue inspects the job message again and determines if the next task should be called, the job completed or an error occurred.

 In case of an error, the job message and the error will be reported to the `DeadLetterQueue`, where the failed jobs can be reviewed later.

-Changes to workers are automatically deployed from the `main` branch and published to `ghcr.io/klips-project/mqm-worker/`via Pull Requests.
+Changes to workers are automatically deployed from the `main` branch and published to `ghcr.io/klips-project/mqm-worker/` via Pull Requests.

 _Note_: For each additional worker, the file `./src/packagesToBuild.json` file must be extended accordingly.